“Only one-quarter of employers are sustaining gains from change management initiatives.”

 When committing to a change management initiative, it’s important to build change leadership and agility capability in its leaders so they can provide the necessary support to their teams.
 There are planned changes, those that are expressly a part of the implementation of the initiative.
 Then, there are unplanned changes that occur along the way.
 How effectively the organization and its leaders respond to unplanned changes has a direct impact on the likelihood of the success of the initiative.
 The more quickly leaders assess the impacts of the unplanned changes, adjust their own behavior accordingly and then communicate and support their teams, the better their teams will also be able to respond to the unexpected.

-Increasing agility starts with the ability of leaders to support their teams through the change curve.
+Increasing agility starts with the leaders learning to support their teams with the change curve.
 During a period of change, it’s natural for those affected by the change to wonder “what’s in it for me?”
 They aren’t being selfish.
 It’s a reality that people are more likely to do something different if they realize by changing they will benefit in some way.
 And, that benefit is different for everyone, depending on what drives them.
+Learn how to support employees with FarWell’s free, downloadable Change Curve Tool.

 Leaders with a strong change leadership capability act as initiative translators in the change management process.
 They are equipped with the ability to share how the overall goals of the change initiative will directly benefit their team members thereby validating their journey.
 This satisfies the desire for employees to want to know what’s in it for them.
 This translation also helps their teams become more resilient in the face of change and adapt more easily.
 Resistance is lowered, and engagement increases.